ogdch/dcat-ap-docs/dcat-ap-format.rst

 Type        :code:`dct:LicenseDocument`
 Mandatory   no
 Cardinality 0..1
-Description Not used, see :code:`dct:rights`
+Description Not used, see :code:`dct:rights`.
+This field ensures compatibility to other metadata standards.
 Example     :code:`<dct:license />`
 =========== ===